 CMC - Improvisation seems to be a very important part of your style.
 In a concert like the upcoming one at the ACF, how much of this music is set (written out, or otherwise set in stone), and how much is improvised?
 Do you leave certain sections open for improvisation, or is there always room for it?

 MZ - In my solo work, I basically act more as a composer than as an improvisational musician.
 These are electroacoustic compositions, but in the live context they also repeatedly include improvisatory parts.
 I create a composed framework that is open to improvisational aspects.
 I describe my form of musical improvisation as “automatic playing”.
 What I mean by this is not only a computer-like mechanical playing style, but rather the ability to achieve the production of a flow of sound similar to that in speech, filled with musical ideas and deep inner emotion both in my music and myself.

 CMC - In this project, the dialogue is created through surveillance technology.
 What exactly is surveillance technology, and how do you use it?

 MZ - In my cooperation with Katherine Liberovskaya we use a small camera attached to my right wrist, making visible in real time the genesis of the music / the sound.
 Katherine uses another camera and special software to generate feedback loops from these shots.
 Thus, the process of creating music is spontaneously transformed into visuals.

 CMC - Is there a social commentary attached to this project?

 MZ - I think experimental music and improvisation always involve a social commentary.

-CMC: What do you hope audiences will get out of coming to this concert?
+CMC - What do you hope audiences will take away from this performance?